SAP/abap-file-formats/docs/json.md

 ### Compatible File Format Changes

-For compatible changes to the file format, the format is just updated.
-The indicator whether the format has to be changed should not be updated.
+For compatible changes to the file format, the JSON schema is just updated.
+The indicator whether the format has changed is not updated.
+JSON files are always validated against the latest update of the JSON schema of the corresponding format vaersion.

 Following changes to file formats are considered as compatible:

 - Values for a field (enum) are added (remark: this might lead to syntax errors in ABAP systems which don't support this value)
 - Descriptions or titles are changed
 - Non-mandatory fields are added
-- Non-mandatory fields are removed

 ### Incompatible File Format Changes